open-telemetry/oteps/text/0003-measure-metric-type.md

 # Explanation

 The common use for `MeasureMetric`, like the preceding raw statistics API, is for reporting information about rates and distributions over structured, numerical event data.
 Measure metrics are the most general-purpose of metrics.
-Informally, the individual metric event has a logical format expressed as one primary key=value (the metric name and a numerical value) and any number of secondary key=values (the labels, resources, and other context).
+Informally, the individual metric event has a logical format expressed as one primary key=value (the metric name and a numerical value) and any number of secondary key=values (the labels, resources, and context).

     metric_name=_number_
     pre_defined1=_any_value_